y4cer/introduction_to_cryptography/lec_09/agenda.md

-# Inroduction to symmetric cryptography: block ciphers
+# Inroduction to symmetric cryptography: block & stream ciphers

 - What is block cipher
 - Examples of block ciphers